 The upstream data chunks are transmitted using the Variable Length Feedback format (Section 2.2.4 above).
 The Decoder shall use the Data space number as the seed value for the CRC-8 computation of the response.

 The Decoder shall respond to Get Data Continue with an ACK if no more data is available.

-ReadBlock Errors

-The ReadBlock request shall be rejected if CV28 bit 7 is clear, as described in Section 2.2.2 above.

-► {preamble} 0 11111101 0 11AAAAAA 0 AAAAAAAA 0 11111110 0 NNNNNNNN 0 (VVVVVVVV 0 VVVVVVVV 0 VVVVVVVV 0 SSSSSSSS 0) {checksum} 1 - ReadBlock

-◄ [ch2]: ID13 1CCCCCCC 11111110 {optional argument word, MSB-first}